Dragonmystic707/exalted-reincarnated/docs/System/Social.md

 **(Roll) vs. Resolve**

-The character leverages an *existing* Intimacy to either suppress a different Intimacy, install a New Intimacy, or raise an existing Intimacy into a Defining Intimacy.
+The character leverages an *existing* Intimacy to either suppress a different Intimacy to Minor status, or instill a new Minor Intimacy.

 Intimacy changes made this way are temporary, eventually fading away after a day without reinforcement.

-This action cannot decrease a permanent **Defining** **Intimacy**.

 #### Emotion